varunpal/swipeable/README.md

 /*
  * The time duration should be specified in milliseconds.
+ * The timeThreshold defaults to 300ms.
+ *
  * Distance is specified equivalent to scroll distance.
+ * The distance threshold defaults to 100.
  */
 ```